atc1441/ESP32_nRF52_SWD/README.md

 Change the WiFi credentials in Web.cpp and the Pinout to your needs in the platformio.ini file

+Upload the data/index.htm to the ESP32 via the ip-address/edit web editor

 ### ESP32 Glitcher schematic: